ZeeSpire/zss-afk-site/_posts/en/2023-05-26-noua-bar-bucharest.markdown

 layout: post.en
 type: post

-title: Noua B.A.R. - one of our favorite restaurants in Bucharest and why it impressed us
+title: Noua B.A.R. - one of our favorite restaurants in Bucharest  #up in browser, max 60 chars
-h1_title: Noua B.A.R., Bucharest
+front_page_title: Noua B.A.R. - one of our favorite restaurants in Bucharest #shows on the front page
-front_page_title: Noua B.A.R. - one of our favorite restaurants in Bucharest
+article_title: Noua B.A.R. - one of our favorite restaurants in Bucharest and why it impressed us #shows on article page

 published: 26 May 2023
 last_modified_at: 26 May 2023